-Mambu is a new banking software company that is behind the biggest disruption in mobile banking you’ve never heard about.
-The niche Mambu operates in didn’t even exist a few years ago, but is now set to change the way banks do business.
+Mambu is a new banking software company that is behind the most significant disruption in mobile banking you’ve never heard about.
+The niche Mambu operates in didn’t even exist a few years ago but is now set to change the way banks do business.

 Banking Is an Expensive Business…

 How?
 By lowering the overhead of banks and other financial institutions.
 You don’t need to be told that banking is an expensive business–we all hate banking fees.
 But the truth is that managing loans and bank accounts do not come cheap.

 Banks have to keep the lights on, cover payroll and all the other overhead costs that large financial organizations require.
 According to a report by the American Bankers Association, the annual fee to maintain a checking account is between $250 and $400.